Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content: Discussion

 Our analysis shows that users appreciated the ubiquity and similarity of flagging interfaces across different platforms.
 Their familiarity directed participants where to look for flag icons and submit reports against inappropriate content.
 Therefore, when designing flagging interfaces, new platforms should leverage this familiarity and deploy flagging icons, placements, and vocabulary in ways that mirror existing platforms.
-Our findings also suggest that platforms should also try to minimize the cognitive labor involved in flag submissions and reduce the time required to process flags.
+Our findings also suggest that platforms should try to minimize the cognitive labor involved in discovering flag icons and completing flag submissions and reduce the time required to process flags.

-Crawford and Gillespie raise the question of whether ``some flags are worth more than others,'' such as flagged extremist content or content flagged by a selected group of individuals~\cite{crawford2016}.
-Our findings about user support for such prioritization are mixed: while some users agree that flags submitted by influencers should be prioritized or flags for certain inappropriate content categories should be processed more urgently, others disagree.
-Beyond these speculations, however, neither our participants nor we knew how platforms implement flagging prioritization.
-We recommend that platforms indicate how they prioritize flags and the reasoning behind this prioritization.
-For example, if a platform prioritizes the processing of flags reporting severe harms, e.g., death threats, informing users about this prioritization may help reduce the disillusion they feel and increase their likelihood of flagging those harms.

-Participants envisioned that if other users could see when they flag content, they could face retaliation from flagged users.
-This keen awareness of privacy concerns indicates that when designing flagging mechanisms, platforms should ensure that they consider users' audience management~\cite{marwick2011tweet} goals.
-Designers may consider providing end-users greater control over factors such as the visibility of their flags, but institute defaults that offer greater privacy.

-A lack of guidance from platforms about when to use different feedback mechanisms means that people may adopt the flag to function like a ``dislike'' button.
-This may water down the purpose of the flag as a serious method of reporting a concern with inappropriate content.
-Our participants especially expressed this concern when speculating about the consequences of having visible flags.
-Therefore, platforms should clarify that flagging a post or an account warrants a higher threshold of norm violation than simply disliking---this may help reduce the moderation workload of processing flagged data.
+Some social media users may be unaware of how to use flags or not fully understand their value in addressing online harm.
+This lack of guidance can lead users to misuse flagging, such as by using it to simply express that they dislike content or show animosity to a user ~\cite{kou2021flag}.
+Since our findings show that users learn about flagging from diverse sources, such as friends and school teachers, we encourage practitioners to design ways to leverage these community interactions.
+We encourage the collaboration of platforms with schools, educational leaders, media sources, and content creators to promote awareness and understanding of flags and other safety mechanisms on social media.
+Additionally, existing platform communications about the purpose of flagging can be improved so that they are more accessible to understand.